xquery-mode/oook-selector/README.md

 This is the beginning of convenience tools for interacting with MarkLogic.

+> Oook -- is all the [Librarian](https://en.wikipedia.org/wiki/Unseen_University#Librarian)
+> at the university of the Discworld ever utters.
+He is the sole staff
+> member of the greatest database of knowledge, and as such offers a
+> very versatile and helpful interface to it.

 ## Successor of xdbc-selector

 The Oook selector replaces xdbc-selector.
 Oook-selector now